Publication Ethics and Publication Malpractice Statement

 Fundamental errors in published works

-The author has the obligation to immediately signalize any considerable error of his/her published work to the journal editor or publisher and collaborate with them in order to withdraw or remedy the paper.
+The author has the obligation to immediately report any considerable error of his/her published work to the journal editor or publisher and collaborate with them in order to withdraw or remedy the paper.
 The author has also the obligation to immediately withdraw or remedy the paper if the editor or the publisher discovers from a third party that a published paper contains a considerable error.

 Duties of the Editor and the Editorial Board